sylk80/tictactoe_team/NOTES.md

 -   Unit test 2.1.1 creation
 -   ✅ Check legacy code for usability
 -   ✅ Create test in for board to use the vertical mark matching
--   ✅ Run unit test red phase
+-   ✅ Run unit test🚧 red phase
 -   ✅ Port CheckForColumnWin to board.js

 # Pomodoro 20